adamSumi/cog-group-convo/README.md

 # Captioning on Glass: Group Conversations

+This repository contains code used to simulate a group conversation between hearing individuals, for use in studying how captions should be presented to people who are d/Deaf or hard-of-hearing in group conversations.

 ## Prerequisites

-To minimize the amount of time you have to spend debugging things in your terminal, I've broken up our dependencies into two categories: dependencies you can install using your package manager (most likely), and dependencies that you have to compile and install from source (that come with a nifty shell script for those who need things done quickly and easily). **Both the source dependencies and the package-manager dependencies are important**.
+To minimize the amount of time you have to spend debugging things in your terminal, I've broken up our dependencies into two categories: dependencies you can install using your package manager (most likely), and dependencies that you have to compile and install from source (that come with a nifty shell script for those who need things done quickly and easily) . **Both the source dependencies and the package-manager dependencies need to be installed**.

 ## Package Manager Dependencies